2 Part Course |

 • Is a Win-Win situation a realistic goal?

-• Ice-Breaker: Two to Four participants - A mega-famous but aging footballer is looking for his last big contract with the club he has served throughout his career.
+• Participants will further learn negotiation skills with an Ice-Breaker: Two to Four participants - A mega-famous but ageing footballer is looking for his last big contract with the club he has served throughout his career.
 He knows, as does the club, that personal problems and some lack of consistency are an issue, but the club still makes a fortune from shirt sales and other image rights.
 With either the player and his agent or the club officials authorised to negotiate, can an acceptable deal be reached?

 The “Interests”